github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request.md

 You must have the proper permissions for any action to use the equivalent query parameter.
 For example, you must have permission to add a label to a pull request to use the `labels` query parameter.
 For more information, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization)."

 If you create an invalid URL using query parameters, or if you don’t have the proper permissions, the URL will return a `404 Not Found` error page.
-If you create a URL that exceeds the server limit, the URL will return a `414 URI Too Long` error page.
+If you create a URL that exceeds the server limit, the URL will return a `414 URL Too Long` error page.

 Query parameter | Example
 ---  | ---